hugsmidjan/hxmgulp/README.md

 ### JavaScripts

-Any `.js` file placed _directly_ inside the source folder gets rendered to a minified CSS file with the same name inside the `dist` folder.
+Any `.js` file placed _directly_ inside the source folder gets rendered to a minified JavaScript file with the same name inside the `dist` folder.
 (An unminified version is also saved with the suffix `-source.js`.)

 `.js` files within the `_js/` folder are watched for changes and trigger rerendering of JavaScript files both within this "module" and all "submodules".